rossgk2/physmath/README.md

 # Syllabus
-My ultimate ambition for this "physmath" project is to develop a series of textbooks that *satisfyingly* explain quite a lot of physically-inspired math, starting from precalculus.
+My ultimate ambition for this "physmath" project is to develop a series of textbooks that *satisfyingly* explain a lot of physically-inspired math, starting from precalculus.
 Here's the rough syllabus:

 - Thoughts on how to learn math (2 pages)
 - Precalculus